runemadsen/runemadsen-2012/writings/printing-code/index.md

 Week 1: Hello World
 -------------------

 > Beauty is a function, after all, of any relevant visual message.
-Just as prose can be dull and straight-forward or well edited and lyrical, so too can a utilitarian object be designed to be more than just simply what it is
+Just as prose can be dull and straight-forward or well edited and lyrical, so too can a utilitarian object be designed to be more than just simply what it is.
 >
 >*Timothy Samara, Design Elements*

 In this class we'll introduce ourselves, and talk a little bit about the class, graphic design and computation.
+Please read these two texts before coming to the class.

 ### Readings for this week

 * [Software Structures](http://artport.whitney.org/commissions/softwarestructures/text.html) by Casey Reas
-* Something by Paul Rand from Design, Form and Chaos
+* ? by Paul Rand (Design, Form and Chaos)

 ### Class Overview